Robinhood vs. Stash

 Stash is all about mobile investing, which is why everything can be done in the app.
-You can access all of your accounts and trade in 60 different ETFs.
-They also have a retirement calculator and Stash Coach, which offers more guidance within the app.
+You can access all of your accounts and trade in 400 different ETFs.
+They also have a retirement calculator and financial education, which offers more guidance within the app.

-- Goal tracker and some tools available in-app
+- ☑️ Goal tracker3 and some tools available in-app

 The right mobile trading app for you depends on your experience level and how you like to invest.
 Robinhood is for more traditional investors who want to place their own orders and like specific investment selections including stocks, ETFs, and options.

 Stash works well for beginner investors who don’t know much about different investments or strategies.
-However, they may like tech stocks or they want to support different industries.
-These themes are used to group ETFs together, and with the expert guidance of Stash, investments are made to increase your portfolios.
+However, they may like the tech industry or they want to support different industries.
+These themes are used to group ETFs together, and with the expert guidance of Stash, investments can be made easily into your portfolios.

 Overall, Robinhood inches out ahead of Stash due to its investment selections, including cryptocurrencies, which makes it pretty special.
 However, if you are looking to retire with a nest egg and want more guidance, then it’s best to use Stash.

 Robinhood vs. Stash: FAQs

 Robinhood is not designed for retirement planning.
 While you can invest in individual taxable accounts, there aren’t any options for IRAs or even investing in mutual funds.

 However, Stash does allow you to set up multiple accounts, including traditional and Roth IRAs.
 While there are no mutual funds, you can use Stash to automatically fund your accounts with shares of ETFs or stocks.
 For the novice investor trying to save for retirement, Stash offers better tools and investing options than Robinhood.